Bob Owen, Diecast Classics

 Professionalism is crucial in business, but for parents who are working from home, maintaining professionalism can be a bit of a challenge.

-With babbling babies, boisterous toddlers and energetic pre-schoolers who let out cries, tantrums, giggles or worse – inappropriate information – in the background of phone calls or meetings, it’s hard to convey to clients that you’re on top of things.
+With babbling babies, boisterous toddlers and energetic pre-schoolers who let out cries, tantrums, giggles or worse – inappropriate information – in the background of phone calls or meetings, when working from home it can be hard to convey to clients that you’re on top of things.

 So how can parents who run their own business maintain their professionalism in the midst of chaos?
 Here are five tips for safeguarding your reputation when working from home.